- Arrive at El Calafate and enjoy the Glacier museum plus 'Glacio Bar'

 - Trek on the Cerro Torre trail to Laguna Torre

-A stunning week including the best treks and tours around Calafate and El Chalten.
+This stunning 8-day trip includes the best treks and tours around El Calafate and El Chalten.
 You'll trek to Mt.
 Fitz Roy, passing by glaciers, lagoons, streams, flora, and fauna in the wilderness of Patagonia.
-This tour is suited for all ages, and will enable you to get the most from your time here in Argentinian Patagonia.
+This tour is suited for all ages and will enable you to get the most from your time here in Argentinian Patagonia.

 Enjoy stunning views of the glacier from the nearby walking trail and viewing platforms where you can appreciate the height of its massive ice walls, which are 60 m high and extend to 100 m below lake level.
 If you have the time, you may be able to witness the rupture of the glacier, which is a phenomenal mechanism that starts as the glacier moves to the front of the peninsula of Magallanes until it forms a natural dike of ice.